 Saturday inspirational evening lecture

 We estimate that this programme is valid for approximately 12 CPD credits.

-In September 2013 WMT Director Barry Roberts and Dr Paddy Morgan taught the course.
+In 2015 WMT’s Medical Director Dr Harvey Pynn will be the course director.
+Harvey is an Emergency Medicine Consultant who holds the Diploma in Mountain Medicine (UIAA) and the Diploma in Tropical Medicine.
+Read more about Harvey here.
+Barry Roberts, WMT’s Commercial Director will also be teaching.
 Combined they have dozens of mountain expeditions to their credit, including trips to the summit of Everest, Greenland, Pakistan, Kenya, Morocco and other mountainous destinations.
-Both are keen ski mountaineers as well and contributing authors to the OUP expedition handbook.
-Barry wrote the Avalanche chapter.
+Both are keen climbers and ski mountaineers and contributing authors to the OUP expedition handbook..

 RGS Expedition Health Research

 A Royal Geographical Society study of 1263 medical complaints on expedition found that more than half (51%) were classified either as gastrointestinal upsets (30%) or medical problems (21% – infections, headache, malaria etc.).
 8% of complaints were fauna related.
 Not surprisingly, 4% of problems were feet related.
 Orthopaedic problems accounted for 19% of complaints, closely followed by environmental problems at 14%.
 Even minor illnesses left untreated, such as diarrhoea, blisters or sunburn, can slow a whole team down, reduce productivity and enjoyment and threaten the success of an expedition.
 More serious illness or injury can derail the expedition’s plans and result in evacuation that can be difficult and protracted.
 There is much for the expedition medic to consider and prepare for.

 Download more information